Disabled Students Program and Services (DSPS) Home

 - Other chronic or health-related limitations that adversely affect

-Steps to Receiving Services from the DSPS Program
+Steps to Receiving Services from the PSSD Program

-- Complete the Admissions Application for Peralta Community College.
+- Complete the online application for the Peralta Community Colleges.

-- Schedule a date for Assessment and Orientation by calling 981-2804 for an appointment.
+- Schedule a date for an English and Math assessment by calling 981-2804 for an appointment.
 If you need an accommodation for the assessment, inform the Assessment Office when you schedule your appointment.

 - Complete the financial aid/fee waiver forms if applicable.

-- Obtain Vocational Rehabilitation Plan, placement test scores and transcripts from other schools if applicable.
+- Obtain placement test scores and transcripts from other schools if needed for education planning.

-The DSPS office, Room 261, is open from 8:00 am to 5:00 pm; Monday through Friday.
+The DSPS office, Room 261, is open from 9 am to 4:45 pm; Monday through Friday.
 Students interested in DSPS services should come to the office or call (510) 981-2812 or (510) 981-2813 to make an appointment with a counselor.
 Throughout the week, drop-in hours for counseling may also be available so please inquire with the DSPS front office for specific times.

-Students are encouraged to make an appointment early in the pre-registration period so that the DSPS staff can arrange the required support services for the first day of classes.
+Students are encouraged to make an appointment early in the pre-registration period so DSPS staff can arrange the required support services for the first day of classes.